What are some ways to retain employees? Why should you care?

-Our list of some of the best ways to retain employees
+Some of the best ways to retain employees

 2. Get those expectations in order

-Employees want clear standards, goals and direction, this reduces confusion and heightens productivity.
+Employees want clear standards, goals, and direction, this reduces confusion and heightens productivity.
 Make sure you are using their skills to their maximum advantage.

 Set achievable expectations or face eventual turnover.

 3. Promote the Right People

 Simply promoting someone based on seniority, or worse promoting your friends, is an ineffective way to build a team and can show disrespect to your top talent.

 Often turnovers happen due to weak leadership teams, talented engineers look for leaders they can respect and look up to.